i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/storage/mpio-dsm-path-v2-wmi-class.md

     //
     // Flag to indicate if this is an optimized path.
     // ActiveOptimized and StandBy paths must set this to TRUE.
-    // Even though a StandBy path doesn&#39;t actually provide optimal access to the
+    // Even though a StandBy path doesn't actually provide optimal access to the
     // device, it must set this flag to TRUE.
 This is due to the fact that this
     // flag is used in conjunction with the PrimaryPath flag to form a two bit
     // boolean representation of the access states (AO, AU, SB, UA).